 Fluctuating food prices and climate change expose households in developing countries, especially those in Sub-Sahara, to extreme hardship food insecurity.
 As a response, several African countries have put in place different interventions to help mitigate the effects of these unforeseen shocks and to increase food productions.
-In this seminar we study the available literature on the household economic shocks affect household food security and nutrition.
-We further review some of the recent policy intervention and on the continent and their impact on food security and nutrition among households in Sub-Saharan Africa.
+In this seminar, we study the available literature on the various causes of household food and nutrition insecurity.
+We further review some of the recent policy intervention and on the continent and their impact on food security and nutrition among households in sub-Saharan Africa.